TikTok made Noah Beck inexplicably famous. Now he wants to break into high fashion

 Beck said he sees at least part of his future in fashion -- and even expressed an interest in designing.
 He has dropped merchandise (hoodies and sweats under the moniker Ur'Luvd) through his social channels, but he said, "I want to get to the point where people buy clothes that I design, not even knowing that it has anything to do with my name.
 I think that's the coolest thing.
 I would probably feel more accomplished that way.
 That's the goal."

-For now, though, it's about enjoying the ride while maintaining -- always -- that enforcing that deeply relatable factor. "[When the phone is off], I'm doing the same things as everyone else," Beck said.
+For now, though, it's about enjoying the ride while enforcing -- always -- that deeply relatable factor. "[When the phone is off], I'm doing the same things as everyone else," Beck said.
 "At the end of the day I shower, do a little skin routine, maybe watch some Netflix.
 It's still a normal life."

 Top image: Noah Beck for Louis Vuitton, shot by Vincent Mui.